 Already highly regulated, financial services employers face unique challenges and demands as federal and state financial regulations collide with employment laws.
 Financial services employers are particularly vulnerable to whistleblower lawsuits, administrative claims and lawsuits filed by compliance officers, government investigations, and enforcement actions.
 Additionally, customer data is highly sensitive and must be protected.
 Employee adherence to proper data privacy procedures is a matter not only of good practice but also of regulatory and security compliance.
 Proprietary information is abundant, and employee best practices must be developed and managed through a comprehensive approach.

 Our firm works with leading financial services companies, including one of America’s largest mortgage lenders, to ensure employer compliance without a major impact on business operations.
 Our team understands the demands on financial services employers from both the business and industry compliance perspectives.
-Our experience advising and representing financial services employers includes:
+Our team’s experience includes advising and representing financial services employers.

 - Representing clients in forums like FINRA, AAA and JAMS;

 - Helping clients navigate industry-specific labor and employment law issues, such as whistleblower claims under Dodd-Frank and Sarbanes Oxley (SOX);

 - Assisting clients prepare industry-specific codes of conduct and employment policies regarding personal investing, conflicts of interest, and gifts and entertainment;

 - Developing complaint reporting procedures, anti-retaliation policies, and internal investigation protocols;

 - Creating policies and procedures to protect trade secrets and other proprietary information;